RomanistHere/RomanistHere/README.md

 I'm an independent JavaScript Front-end developer 💻 working on improving the web 🌍.
 Feel free to contact me with any questions or ideas, I am friendly.

 - 🎓 Bachelor's degree in Mathematics
-- 🔭 Almost 5 years of experience in my area
+- 🔭 5 years of experience in my area
-- ⚡ About 30 finished and actual projects and intention to make the Internet better
+- ⚡ About 30 finished and actual projects.
+Intention to make the Internet better

 - 💼 Check info about me here: [https://romanisthere.github.io/](https://romanisthere.github.io/)
 - 🎉 Let's connect on [LinkedIn](https://www.linkedin.com/in/romanist/)